13 Tips for Better Data Aggregation in PostgreSQL and TimescaleDB

 FROM device_battery_daily_avg_temperature_India;

 Working with customers every day, the Timescale Support Team has no doubts that continuous aggregates are one of the most loved TimescaleDB features—just read (or watch) what the folks at Density had to say about them.
-We hope these tips will help you follow some best practices when using continuous aggregates for improved performance and speed.
+We hope these tips will help you follow some best practices for improved performance and speed when using continuous aggregates.

-And you know what they say, seeing it is believing it: if you want to test how continuous aggregates can make a difference in your applications, sign up for Timescale Cloud—it’s free for 30 days (no credit card required).
-You’ll get to experiment with caggs (and so much more!), and we’ll be happy to assist you along the way.
+And you know what they say, seeing it is believing it: if you want to test how continuous aggregates can make a difference in your applications, sign up for a free Timescale account day.
+You’ll get to experiment with continuous aggregates (and so much more!), and we’ll be happy to assist you along the way.